cim--/oxp-build-scripts/README.md

 * Automatically builds well-packaged OXPs and OXZs.

+* Automatically runs the OXP verifier (with a little bit of work)

 They work with the Linux install locations; they will need some modification to work on Windows or Mac.